High-dimensional estimation of quadratic variation based on penalized realized variance: Introduction

-In the paper, we provide a complete non-asymptotic theory for the PRV estimator in \eqref{equation:lasso-estimation} by deriving bounds for the Frobenius norm of its error.
+We provide a complete non-asymptotic theory for the PRV estimator in \eqref{equation:lasso-estimation} by deriving bounds for the Frobenius norm of its error.
 We show that it is minimax optimal up to a logarithmic factor.
-The derivation relies on advanced results from stochastic analysis combined with a Bernstein-type inequality presented in Theorem \ref{theorem:bernstein}.
+The derivation relies on advanced results from stochastic analysis combined with a Bernstein-type inequalities presented in Theorems \ref{theorem:bernstein} and \ref{applyingBernstein}, which constitute some of the major theoretical contributions of the paper.
 The latter builds upon recent literature on concentration inequalities for matrix-valued random variables, but it is more general as the variables are allowed to be both dependent and unbounded.
+We discuss the necessary conditions on $d$ and $\Delta_n$ to ensure consistency results.
 We further show that in a ``local-to-deficient'' rank setting, where some eigenvalues are possibly decreasing as the dimension of the system increases, the penalized estimator in \eqref{equation:lasso-estimation} identifies the number of non-negligible eigenvalues of $\Sigma$ with high probability.

-In practice, the estimator depends on the concrete value of the tuning parameter $\lambda$.
-We propose an intuitive data-driven approach based on \citet*{sabourin-valdar-nobel:15a} and the i.i.d. boostrap of \citet*{goncalves-meddahi:09a} in order to choose an appropriate amount of shrinkage in the implementation.

-We provide a related theoretical analysis for the local volatility, which is more likely to exhibit a lower rank than QV (the latter is only expected to have a near low rank in many settings).
+The estimator depends on a tuning parameter $\lambda$.
+We exploit the subsampling approach of \citet*{christensen-podolskij-thamrongrat-veliyev:17a} to choose a data-driven amount of shrinkage in the implementation.
+We also provide a related theoretical analysis for the local volatility, which is more likely to exhibit a lower rank than QV (the latter is only expected to have a near low rank in many settings).

-Considering the 30 members of the Dow Jones Industrial Average index, we also show that our results are consistent with the standard Fama–French three-factor structure, and one may expect even a lower number of factors during crisis periods.
-In contrast to \citep*{ait-sahalia-xiu:17a}, which is the most related article to our analysis, we do not assume an a priori structure of the model.
-Instead, we seek to identify a low rank and reduce the dimension of the model by determining those directions in a data-driven manner.
+In the empirical analysis, we look at the 30 members of the Dow Jones Industrial Average index to demonstrate that our results are consistent with a standard Fama--French three-factor structure, and one may expect a lower number of factors during crisis.